About the Host School

 About the AP Centre

 The center was established in March of 2010 and presently has 185 students.
-The 2010-11 school year was our first full year.
-There are7 teachers and a center principal who teaches half time.
-Teachers are American, Canadian and Bulgarian.
-There are 4 experienced Chinese college counselors.
+There are 10 teachers, a center principal who teaches part-time and 4 experienced Chinese college counselors.

-The center teaches year 2 and 3 students; in other words, juniors and seniors.
-The AP classes taught are: Economics, Physics, Calculus, Statistics, Environmental Science and Chemistry.
+The center teaches year 2 and 3 students (in other words, juniors and seniors).
+The AP classes taught are: Economics, History, Physics, Calculus, Statistics, Environmental Science and Chemistry.
 Academic English is also taught to all students.
-For the 2011-12 school year AP tests averaged 4.5.
 The center has a shared computer lab, a self-study room, a large classroom for each of the classes of students, and well equipped science labs that are shared with the main school.
 There are many after school clubs run by the main school.
-Also the center has clubs for newspaper, Toastmasters, and student council.
+Also the center has clubs for newspaper, Toastmasters and student council.

 The students are generally very polite and friendly and will work hard for a competent and motivating teacher.
 Their English ranges from adequate to excellent.
 All want to attend college abroad; almost all in the US.
 The greatest benefit is working with intelligent and motivated students.
 If you plan challenging and interesting lessons and show you care about their learning, they will work hard and be appreciative.

-Shenzhen is one of China’s most modern, rich, clean and green cities; however, there are no important tourist sites.
+Shenzhen is one of China’s most modern, rich, clean and green cities.
 Many neighborhoods have pleasant parks for strolling.
 Air pollution is noticeable by US standards but good by Chinese overall standards.
 Many say Shenzhen has the best weather in China.
 The city is stretched out over many miles so there isn’t a single downtown.
 There are modern high quality shopping malls in the city along with a range of western restaurants.
-One can get to Hong Kong in less than three hours by public transportation.
+One can get to Hong Kong in two to three hours by public transportation.

-The school will help you select an apartment when you arrive or you can do it on your own with a Chinese agent.
+The school will help you select an apartment when you arrive or you can do so on your own with a Chinese agent.
 If you are new to China, the first choice is more prudent.
-In choosing an apartment, make sure it is near where most of the current teachers live so you can ride the Dipont van to and from school.
+In choosing an apartment, make sure it is near where most of the current teachers live so you can ride the Dipont mini-bus to and from school.
 Or at least be sure there is a Shenzhen Foreign Languages School teacher bus stop very near.
-You can get a modest apartment on the housing allowance but look carefully and don’t be rushed into signing a contract.

 Teacher Case Study